virinchimnm/Link-Prediction/README.md

 The structure of this package is as follows:

 lp
-|--- execute.py : run this for executing the package</li>
+|--- execute.py : run this for executing the package <br />

 <ul>
 <li>results.py : converting results stored in .txt files (in this folder) and storing it in results folder as .txt file </li>